twilio/twilio-voice-react-native/docs/twilio-voice-react-native.voice_class.md

 ## Remarks

-- See the [Voice interface](./twilio-voice-react-native.voice_interface.md) for events emitted by this class and their typings.

-- See the [Call namespace](./twilio-voice-react-native.voice_namespace.md) for types and enumerations used by this class.
+- See also the [Voice.Event](./twilio-voice-react-native.voice_namespace.event_enum.md) enum for events emitted by `Voice` objects. - See also the [Voice interface](./twilio-voice-react-native.voice_interface.md) for events emitted by this class and associated types. - See also the [Voice namespace](./twilio-voice-react-native.voice_namespace.md) for types and enumerations used by this class.

 ## Example